blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ## Step 2 - Creating the Telegram Bot (Required Once)

-In order to get alerts in Telegram we will need a bot token from BotFather:
+In order to get alerts in Telegram we will need a bot token from BotFather and then a chat id:

 **2-1.** Open BotFather in Telegram by searching for `BotFather`